Okay, so we’re talking about editing again. Last time I discussed the technique of the Epic Edit. But that’s not everyone’s cup of tea.

 - Would the eyes of the victim be cloudy if that person had drowned?

 This way I can get the meat of the story down while my flow is… well… flowing, but I don’t forget these issues need addressing.

-While writing, I sometime notice I have used the same adjective or verb twice (or more) within the same sentence or paragraph.
+While writing, I sometimes notice I have used the same adjective or verb twice (or more) within the same sentence or paragraph.
 I always find these to be quite grating when read through.

 Again this doesn’t break my flow but it’s something to catch my attention in the edit.

 This also goes for POV, if I find myself jumping POVs in a single scene, I leave it as is but just note (POV) beside the offending area so I can fix it in re-write.